Fall of Barcelona: Tuesday, 24 January

-During the night, around 3 AM, Catalan president Lluís Companys left the site of Generalitat and drove north; he would return to Barcelona 21 months later, as a prisoner to be executed.
-The minister of interior Paulino Gómez ordered Guardia de Asalto to evacuate towards Girona; at this point the city was left with no forces of order.
+During the night, around 3 AM, Catalan president Lluís Companys left the site of the Generalitat and drove north; he would return to Barcelona 21 months later, as a prisoner to be executed.
+The interior minister Paulino Gómez ordered Assault Guards to evacuate towards Girona; at this point the city was left with no forces of law and order.
 However, SIM remained on duty; its units were evacuating prisoners, e.g. 600 inmates from Modelo were moved out, among them bishop Polanco and Domingo Rey d'Harcourt; no killings took place.
-Many inmates were left in their cells until arrival of the Nationalists, some with the intention to hand them out for slaughter.
-In chaos some, like the POUM leader Julián Gorkin, managed to escape.
-POUM leaders who remained on liberty met; most opted to flee, though some decided to remain and fight.
+Many inmates were left in their cells until the arrival of the Nationalists, some with the intention to hand them out for slaughter.
+In the chaos some, like the POUM leader Julián Gorkin, managed to escape.
+POUM leaders who remained at liberty met; most opted to flee, though some decided to remain and fight.
 The last Barcelona-based issue of the official gazette, Gaceta de la Republica, was published.

 In the early hours of 24 January Rojo issued his last defence orders, particularly anxious to prevent encirclement by Nationalist troops advancing north of Barcelona; this would cut off evacuation routes leading towards Girona.
 He ordered the destruction of all bridges on the Llobregat, confirmed Saravia as commander of GERO, Modesto as commander of troops holding the frontline and José Riquelme as commander of Barcelona.
 Rojo left the city shortly afterwards.
-Riquelme held a staff meeting, but the same day later he was dismissed by Negrín, already in Figueres.
-José Brandaris, the new commander of Barcelona called from Menorca, was unfamiliar with the Catalan frontline; he voiced his concerns and eventually was re-nominated the commander of Olot.
+Riquelme held a staff meeting, but later the same day he was dismissed by Negrín, already in Figueres.
+José Brandaris, the new commander of Barcelona called from Menorca, was unfamiliar with the Catalan frontline; he voiced his concerns and eventually was re-nominated commander of Olot.
 Command in Barcelona fell on Colonel Jesús Velasco Echave, at that point the head of coastal defence; he had never managed to assume new duties.

 Throughout the day Barcelona started to look like a ghost city.
 When Andre Malraux visited the Comissariat de Propaganda, a huge building previously bustling with various activities, the only person present was a porter.
 CNT headquarters was also empty.
 Various accounts provide recollections of empty offices with floors covered in papers and telephones ringing incessantly, no-one there to take calls.
 Offices, shops, factories were either closed or empty; public transport including the metro was not operating, shortages in electricity supply caused shutdowns in entire quarters.
 Most high officials had already left, but there were exceptions.
 Comorera insisted on the execution of his decrees and tried to organise contingents of workers to dig trenches west of the city.
 Zugazagoitia and Cordón were still at their posts.